garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/autoscaling.md

 ## Challenges
 1. Complexity of Configuration
 	- Setting up [[autoscaling]] involves configuring groups, defining scaling policies, & establishing monitoring, which can be intricate & requires expertise
+2. Cost Management
+	- [[autoscaling]] can lead to unexpected costs if not configured p